 Across from her, Will was slumped in a leather chair that looked older than the British monarchy.
 He looked on edge, his gaze darting between her and the rolling ladders that vanished into the gloom.

 “‘Semitam glacialem cape’ requires more energy channelled into the initial sigil,” Gwen advised, her voice tight.
+She tossed her braid over her shoulder.
+It was her third time adjusting it in five minutes.
 “A more direct spell like ‘fragmenta glaciei’ requires less energy, but more focus.
 You lack the latter.”

 Will’s eyes snapped to hers.
 “Bryn has gotten really good at focus,” he said, his voice dripping with pointed intent.
 “I’ll be sure to tell her the difference when we practice tonight.”